-Our neurologist / neurosurgeon, Dr. Gordon, has tools such as a 64-slice CT scanner and 1.5T MRI to help diagnose your pet's neurological problem
+Our Board-certified neurologists have tools such as a 64-slice CT scanner and 1.5T MRI to help diagnose your pet's neurological problem

 But it is brain science!
 We specialize in cases from back injuries to seizures and all the way to brain surgeries